 Each student is required to write a term paper that explores and applies two or more theories or disorders researched by the student to a biographical account of a multiple murderer.
-The term paper should be approximately 10-12 typed pages and include a minimum of 10 research sources with at least 5 scholarly journal articles.
-Each student is required to submit a one page term paper outline for instructor review.
+The term paper should be approximately 8-10 typed pages and include a minimum of 6 research sources with at least 5 scholarly journal articles.
+Each student is required to submit a one-page term paper outline for instructor review.

-Some psychological/psychiatric theories and disorders used to account for serial killing include the following: Freudian psychoanalytic, personality disorders, violent fantasy, organic/biological (see Joel Norris text), sexual sadism, social learning and frustration/aggression.
-Note: anti-social personality disorder (psychopathy/sociopathy) is covered extensively in the course and therefore is not allowed as a theory for the term paper.
+Some psychological theories and disorders used to account for serial killing include the following: Freudian psychoanalytic, personality disorders, violent fantasy, organic/biological (see Joel Norris text), sexual sadism, social learning and frustration/aggression.
 A number of biographical accounts have been written about serial killers and mass murderers.
-Novels such as The Executioners Song, Helter Skelter, Killer Clown, Fatal Vision, The Executioners Song, Helter Skelter, Killer Clown, <a href="Fatal Fatal Fatal
+Novels such as <a href="https://example.com/nc-en-line-be-number-style-learning-be-num